Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 Another consideration is that I want to be able to install a fresh system to any of my home computer or VM - with different hardware, for experiments, etc.

-Any general distro off the shell is either make some decisions for me, or leave something not configured.
+Any general distro off the shelf is either make some decisions for me, or leave something not configured.
 I want a ready to use distro completely tailored for my own needs, suitable to use with my wifi adapters and printers, prepared to use my backup solutions and personal scripts.
 It should contain all I need for